Hkashmiri/Healthcare/README.md

 - Commit your changes (`git commit -m 'Add amazing feature'`)
 - Push to the branch (`git push origin feature-branch`)
 - Open a Pull Request

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-# ✨ Live Preview (Coming Soon!)

----

-Would you also like me to help you make a **cool project banner** for the top of your README? 🎨 (optional but makes it look even more official!)
-Let me know! 🚀